 Indirect-fired heaters are the preferred heater for many projects due to their ability to deliver hot air without the added moisture.
 With these heaters, the air does not cross the flame, rather it is heated indirectly (hence their name) and does not pull the moisture from the fuel source.
-Because these heaters are more complex in their engineering, they tend to be more expensive to rent compared to direct-fired heater, but they’re also capable of delivering higher BTUs and heating a larger space than a standard sized open flame heater.
+Because these heaters are more complex in their engineering, they tend to be more expensive to rent compared to the direct-fired heaters, but they’re also capable of delivering higher BTUs and heating a larger space than a standard-sized open flame heater.
 If moisture is already a problem, or a project is concerned about the interior conditions, indirect-fired heaters are a path to explore.
 With either direct or indirect-fired heaters, they both deliver warm air but when it comes to drying, there is only one type of equipment: the dehumidifier.

 Drying a Construction Project with a Dehumidifier

 A Rental Dehumidifier is cheaper than you think

 A common rebuttal from contractors is that a dehumidifier is too expensive.
 In comparison, consider the cost of those direct- heaters mentioned earlier.
 As stated, construction sites are usually dotted with several direct-fired heaters, all attached to large fuel tanks.
 Add up the number of heaters, consider the monthly or seasonal costs for rental, and then factor in the fuel costs.
 Now consider how many of those heaters can be replaced with one 5,000 CFM desiccant dehumidifier running on propane or natural gas (yes, a dehumidifier can operate on minimal electricity and propane/NG).

 To understand how a dehumidifier can help you, or to examine the cost differential between using heaters or dehumidification on your project, contact your local Polygon representative.